felipe-rojas-abatte/Recommendation_model_ALS/README.md

 ## Input parameters of the model

+Please note that these are just initial testing values.
+Users have the flexibility to modify these numbers based on their specific requirements and computational capabilities to optimize their recommendation system further.

 ### Date Parameters
 This dictionary contains the time range used for training and testing the ALS model: